Finding a vehicle of interest from the Investigation

 From the Thumbnail size list, select an appropriate thumbnail

-Review the results to find your vehicle of interest, and then select video thumbnails
+Review the results to find your vehicle of interest.

-The currently selected video frame, including vehicle type and color filters, is shown
+video frame, vehicle type and color filters, and so on.

 In the Nearby activity section, review people and vehicles in the

-surrounding area before and after the incident to reconstruct the scene, uncover
+surrounding area before and after the incident to reconstruct the scene.

 Click Show more to expand the nearby activity section.